 Click to enlargeHakama Pattern

 The umanori-hakama,or horse-riding hakama, are culottes or voluminous pleated pants with a rigid backboard.
-They are worn by students of Aikido, Kendo, Iado, and other Japanese martial arts.
+They are worn by students of Aikido, Kendo, Iaido, and other Japanese martial arts.
+Also worn by manga / anime personalities such as Bleach, Kikyo, and Kenshin.

 Cheap commercial hakama offer poor quality and sizing.
-Ties may be too short to reach around your waist, pleats so narrow that they constantly pull askew, seams and backboards so flimsy that they rip open during every practice.
+Ties may be too short to reach around your waist, pleats so narrow that they constantly pull askew or so poorly made that they vanish with every wearing, and seams and backboards so flimsy that they rip open during every practice.
+Traditionally, the right back pleat laps over the left but in the worst insult of all, some manufacturers simply pull one side over the other.
+The result is a right hip that is a size or two smaller than the left.

 A good quality commercial hakama may start at over $100 and run to several hundred (several thousand for formal silk ones).
 However, even high price may not guarantee good fit or long wear.
-Students of iado or other styles with ground work techniques or simply heavy practice quickly wear out the knees.
-Buying new hakama on a regular basis can be prohibitively expensive.
+Students of iaido or other styles that emphasize ground work techniques quickly wear out the knees.
+Buying new commercial hakama on a regular basis can be prohibitively expensive.

-Our hakama pattern is the best one available.
-It includes actual patterns (not just measurements), step-by-step instructions for assembly, with information on fabric choices, custom fitting, wearing and folding and instructions on making permanent-press pleats.
+This is an actual paper pattern (not just measurements), with step-by-step instructions for assembly, information on fabric choices, fitting, wearing and folding.
+We'll even tell you how to make permanent pleats that won't fall out.
 The pattern is designed for real martial artists, to make a garment that will hold up on the mat in real practice and last for many years.
 It is also popular with anime and SCA fans combined with our kataginu vest pattern to make a traditional samurai kamishimo set.

 Standard sizes range from XSmall (28"-32")to XXL (58"-62").
 To order please include your hip measurement taken over dogi (or whatever you wear underneath)around the widest point of your hips (the "equator").
-It is hip measurement -- not leg length or waist size -- that is critical to proper sizing of any pleated garment.
+As for any pleated lower garment, it is hip measurement — not leg length or waist size — that is critical to proper sizing.

 Fabric Requirements Fabric length: 4 times your hip measurement.
 Fabric width: the distance from waist to ankle plus 12" for hems and ties.